tsiyuki/SI507project_crshu/README.md

 ![park_info2](https://github.com/tsiyuki/SI507project_crshu/blob/master/screenshots/park_info2.png)

+Note: No need to type a word in the url during the procedure in using the application.
 ## Routes in this application
 - `/` -> this is the home page
 - `/stateForm` -> this route has a form for user to select state